Sord1d/cnsbs/README.md

-# CNSBS - The Cube Nation Simple Backup Script
+# CNSBS
-This script was written to comfortably create backups of the cube-nation servers.
+This script was written to comfortably create backups.

 How to use: